victorlin2/Website/content/authors/admin/_index.md

 <style>body {text-align: justify}</style>

-Xiangping Lin, Ph.D., is a postdoctoral scholar at Stanford University.
-He received his Ph.D. in chemistry from Sorbonne Paris North University, France.
-Dr. Lin’s research is centered on analytical chemistry, with a particular focus on mass spectrometry and NMR-based omics studies.
-His work spans a range of fields, including metabolomics, exposomics, lipidomics, and their applications in biomedical research and environmental health.
-In addition, he has extensive experience in multivariate statistics (PCA, PLS-DA, et cetera.), variable selection (logistic regression, LASSO regression, et cetera.), and R programming.
+I am a postdoctoral scholar at Stanford University.
+My research interests center on mass spectrometry, metabolomics, and their applications in biomedical research and environmental health.
+I am particularly interested in using these technologies to investigate the molecular mechanisms underlying disease and the effects of environmental exposures on human health.

 {{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/demo_resume.pdf" "newtab" >}}resumé{{< /staticref >}}.